partysalat/2null16-bra-scala/README.md

 # TODO

-* live photo stream
-* add all achievements and a little bit more
+* add a little bit more achievements
+* INDEX on some fields
-* remove coffee and take photo card
+* Add photo news functionality
-* Download as CSV